 There are two exceptions to the 1 data point = 1 API call rule.
-For stock prices, it is possible to get as many prices for a single company as you'd like for a single API call.
+For historical stock prices, it is possible to get up to 100 stock prices in a single API call.
 For example:

 Likewise, when an Excel user pulls historical stock prices:

 =IntrinioHistoricalPrices("AAPL", "adj_close", 0, "2012-01-01", "2012-12-31")

 they will be charged one call.
 They can then subsequently access other historical prices for that stock, in this case Apple, without being charged additional calls.
 This is because the API call that Excel made to get the stock price actually pulled the entire price history into memory with a single API call.
 If you want to get the 101st price (using a sequence of 100), another API call will be made.
 Thus, Intrinio Excel functions with a “sequence” parameter call the API in 100-record increments.

 A developer can get the entire income or balance sheet for a company in a single API call: